-Listing ${\bf 1}$ shows the Go structures used for crawl tasks.
+Listing 1 shows the Go structures used for crawl tasks.

-4 Coordination Strategies
+5 Coordination Strategies

 Let C be the set of available crawlers.
 Without loss of generality, if not stated otherwise, we assume that C is known when BMS is started and will not change afterward.
 There will be no joining or leaving crawlers.
 This assumption greatly simplifies the implementation due to the lack of changing state that has to be tracked while still exploring the described strategies.
 A production-ready implementation of the described techniques can drop this assumption but might have to recalculate the work distribution once a crawler joins or leaves.
-The protocol primitives described in Section 3.1 already allow for this to be implemented by first creating tasks with the StopCrawling flag set to true for all active tasks, running the strategy again, and creating the according tasks to start crawling again.
+The protocol primitives described in Section 4.1 already allow for this to be implemented by first creating tasks with the StopCrawling flag set to true for all active tasks, run the strategy again and create the according tasks to start crawling again.

-4.1 Load Balancing
+5.1 Load Balancing